COVID-19 (Coronavirus) Updates, FAQs and Resources. Properly worn face coverings are required for entry on all PTC

 From Art History to Accounting to C++ Programming, PTC offers a wide range of courses that can be completed entirely online.
 Since many of the requirements for most of PTC’s academic programs can be completed in either a traditional classroom setting, or online, this option offers students who are comfortable with computers additional flexibility while completing a degree.

 Hybrid courses combine online learning and required on-campus activities.
-In the typical hybrid course, 50% of the course instruction requires synchronous on-campus attendance.
 The dates and times of the on-campus activities are announced no later than the first class meeting.

 Online students must be independent learners.
-You will need to regularly access and operate the Desire2Learn (D2L) course management system.
+You will need to regularly access and operate the D2L (Brightspace) course management system.
 You will also need to practice strict time management and study skills.
-We strongly urge new online students to attend one of the D2L Student Training Sessions that are offered at the beginning of each semester.
+We strongly urge new online students to complete the Self-Paced Student Brightspace D2L Training.

 All PTC online courses require at least one proctored exam or assignment.
-Students are encouraged to review their course information for more details.
+Students are encouraged to review the Proctored Testing webpage and their course information for more details.

 Currently enrolled students, please note: All D2L courses open on the FIRST day of class in the D2L "My Courses" area.
 You will not be able to access your courses in your D2L account in the My Courses box until the start date of the course.

 Piedmont Technical College does not charge any additional fees for distance education (teleclass/PEN, hybrid, and online) courses.
 However, if a student needs to take a proctored assessment/test at a location other than one of the seven Piedmont Technical College campuses, the institution where proctoring is provided may charge a fee.
 The student is responsible for these fees which may vary from site to site.
 All PTC online courses require at least one proctored exam or assignment.

 During the proctor approval process, college staff will work with the student to secure an assessment/testing site.